randalkoene/formalizer/tools/system/top/README.md

 For more information, see `fzdashboard -h`.

+## Updating non-standard dashboards defined by a JSON file

+(...more here...)

-#### Beware: Refresh the dashboard to use a new Formalizer server address
+## Beware: Refresh the dashboard to use a new Formalizer server address

 Some of the dashboard links include direct TCP calls to the server through the server port.
 The URLs for those links are generated based on the